 If more formal action is appropriate, there are three possible hearing bodies:

 - The Residence Hall Judicial Commission (RHJC) is a hearing board made up of student “justices” who reside in University residence halls.

 - A University of Illinois Hearing Officer is an administrator empowered by the Faculty Senate to hear cases and decide responsibility and sanctions on behalf of the University.

 - The Senate Subcommittee on Undergraduate Student Conduct is the highest hearing body for undergraduate students and is made up of faculty and student members.

 Any student facing disciplinary action is entitled to the following procedures:

-- The right to be notified in writing of charges* and to attend a meeting with an RD/CD or another hearing body.
-[The student may be required to contact the hearing body within a specified time period to answer to the charge(s).]
+- The right to be notified in writing of charges* and to attend a meeting with a professional staff member or another hearing body.
+The student may be required to contact the hearing body within a specified time period to answer to the charge(s).

-- The right to present information and witnesses relevant to the charges against him/her.
+- The right to present information and witnesses relevant to the charges against the student.

 - The right to examine the Incident Report before admitting any charges or prior to a formal board hearing.